2.20 Children missing from care, home and education

 Police and local authority – legal powers

 The police have significant powers of arrest, entry and protection to safeguard vulnerable children in certain circumstances in accordance with law.
 It is recognised that children or young people who have been the victim of a serious offence may not always see themselves as victims or be willing to assist in the investigation, particularly in the early stages.
-Likewise those whom others have used for criminal purposes may not be willing to assist the police.
+Likewise the perpetrator(s) of the crime may not be willing to assist the police.
 A complaint from a victim is not required to make an arrest.

 Local authorities also have powers to apply to the Courts for a range of orders under public law that would allow them to accommodate or recover a child to a place of safety.

-Anyone who is in the company of a child or young person without parental knowledge or agreement should do what is reasonable to safeguard and promote the child’s or young person’s welfare.
-They should inform the police, children’s services and the parents of the child/young person of their whereabouts and safety.
+Anyone who is in the company of a child or young person without parental, or carer, knowledge or agreement should do what is reasonable to safeguard and promote the child’s or young person’s welfare.
+They should inform the police, children’s services and the parents/ or carers of the child/young person of their whereabouts and safety.
 If this is not complied with, and the child is under 16 or under 18 if subject of a Care Order, the police could consider advice or warning under the Child Abduction Act 1984 (Child Abduction Warning Notice).

 Anyone who ‘takes or detains’ a runaway under 16 or under 18 if subject of a Care Order, without lawful authority may be prosecuted under Section 2 of the Child Abduction Act 1984 or Section 49 of the Children Act 1989.